20 Nov. 2017

 GLC is fortunate to be the only school in the RL-EF attendance area that provides music lessons to our children.

 Staff and community support a wide variety of extra-curricular activities including soccer, cross country running, volleyball, basketball, track and field, travel clubs, dances, bi-annual school wide production, cross country skiing, and breakfast club.
 Service learning and volunteerism is also woven into the fabric of the Golden Learning Centre culture.
-Initiatives such as the Red Lake Homeless Shelter, Jump Rope for Heart, MS Readathon, Terry Fox Walk, care for our environment and Grade 8 volunteer hours all contribute to the well-rounded education of our students.
+Initiatives such as the Red Lake Homeless Shelter, Jump Rope, Terry Fox Walk, and care for our environment all contribute to the well-rounded education of our students.
 We even have a student created monthly newspaper!
 Many of these initiatives have come about because of student initiative and voice.